GriffithUniLibrary/research-data-management/content/4-Copyright_and_research_data.md

 # Using existing data
+Prior to reusing a data set look over the following checklist;
+- Does the dataset have a licence?
+- Find the publishers “Terms and Conditions” or policies?
+- What are you using the data for?
+- look for permissions or licences required?
+- Are you text or data mining?
+- Are you Mixing datasets with different licences?

 ### Reusing datasets
 Being able to reuse datasets created by others will depend whether the licence on the dataset matches your intended use.
 For example, you may be permitted to use a dataset for your private individual research, but not permitted to mix this dataset with another dataset for publication purposes (without written permission from the copyright owner).